localnerve/jam-build/docs/commands.md

 ---
 Author: Alex Grant <alex@localnerve.com> (https://www.localnerve.com)
-Date: August 12, 2025
+Date: October 31, 2025
 Title: Commands
 ---

 # Commands

-The commands in package.json that are typically developer-useful, and a brief explanation of what they are intended to do.
+This is a sample of some of the commands in package.json that are typically useful, and a brief explanation of what they are intended to do.

-> All local commands require the data service `npm run dev` and the authorizer.dev service (and mariadb) to be running locally.
+> All local commands require the app `npm run dev`, the authorizer service, and mariadb to be running locally.

 | Command | Explanation |
 | :--- | :--- |